- Running the profiler

 Call counting is specially designed to have minimal possible, almost zero overhead:

+- It provides a plain method list with method invocation counts.
 Unlike other CPU profiling modes it does not provide stack traces nor method times.

-Method invocations from different threads are summed and cannot be distinguished.
+- Method invocations from different threads are summed and cannot be distinguished.

 - The probes in Auto activity mode are not activated in call counting, thus high-level statistics is not collected.